particledatagroup/hep-resources/README.md

     Data files that can be downloaded from the PDG include tables of particle masses and widths, PDG Monte Carlo particle numbers, and cross-section data.
 The files are updated with each new edition of the Review of Particle Physics.

 * [PDG API](https://pdg.lbl.gov/api):
-    In addition to the fixed-format data files that have been available for many years, PDG now provides for testing a beta release of three new tools to access PDG data in machine-readable format.
+    In addition to the fixed-format data files that have been available for many years, PDG is developing new tools to access PDG data in machine-readable format (currently available as beta versions).

 # Particle physics information platform